 Day 1: Arrival Merritt Island of Florida

 We arrived at the Harbortown Marina around 4pm.
 Parking was simple as we didn’t have an assigned space.
 We easily found the assigned dock and slip number.
-We checked in on line and brought our stuff onto the boat, just a duffle bag and cooler.
+We checked in on line and brought our stuff onto the boat, just a duffel bag and cooler.
 After unpacking the cooler we tried the padlock for the cabin doors and headed out to check the code for the bathrooms.
 After that, our evening was free so we decided to check out the local marina bar.

 Hawksbill Bar & Grill